 The results of this experiment are shown in Fig.~\ref{Torus}.
-All errors are measured on the $S$ nodes $P_{\T^2_{R,r}}$, plus additional 200 uniformly random points $P \subseteq \T^2_{R,r}$ for 10 independent repetitions in each case.
+All errors are measured on the $S$ nodes $P_{\T^2_{R,r}}$, plus additional 200 uniform at random sampled points $P \subseteq \T^2_{R,r}$ for 10 independent repetitions in each case.
 The inset table in Fig.~\ref{Torus} shows that the approximation errors for the level-set function $Q_{\T^2_{R,r}}$ and its gradient $\nabla Q_{\T^2_{R,r}}$, corresponding to the surface normal, are within machine precision.
 The right panel of Fig.~\ref{Torus} shows the mean approximation errors with min--max error bars for interpolating the restriction $f_{R|\T^2_{R,r}}$ of the Runge function $f(x) = 1/(1+10\|x\|^2)$ to the torus, measured analogously.

 The results suggest that the notion of the matrix $R_A$ defined with respect to the unisolvent grid $P_A$ is the main reason for the fast approximation rate on the Runge function.
-In particular, we used the \emph{pre-computation approach} mentioned in Remark \ref{rem:PREC} to execute the interpolations in just seconds.
-Implicitly, we thereby also validate the numerical stability of the pre-computation approach.
+Implicitly, we therefore also validate the numerical stability of the pre-computation approach.

-We are not aware of any other approach that can handle such an interpolation task without requiring a \emph{triangulation} or \emph{parametrization} of the manifold $\T^2_{R,r}$.
-Therefore, these results demonstrate the flexibility of \emph{MIP} and suggest its use in numerical methods on curved surfaces, including quadrature schemes, ODE \& PDE solvers, and optimization algorithms.
+We are not aware of any other approach that can handle such an interpolation task without requiring a \emph{triangulation} or \emph{parameterization} of the manifold $\T^2_{R,r}$.
+Therefore, these results demonstrate the flexibility of \emph{MIP} and suggest its use in numerical methods on curved surfaces, including quadrature schemes, ODE and PDE solvers, and optimization algorithms.